waddyano/pico_kbswitch/README.md

-# Propose
+# Pico KB Switch

-This is a example showing how to use the Pico-PIO-USB library
+This is firmware for creating a keyboard and mouse switch using two raspberry pi Picos.
+The original starting point was

 ## links